6 Mistakes That Destroy Family Relationships

 If you have to something to say, it’s better to talk in a calm manner in order to be constructive, rather than to attack others.

 Gossip, in all cases, is really damaging.
-Gossip usually happens when you’re upset about something that has to do with the person you’re gossiping about.
+It usually happens when you’re upset about something that has to do with the person you’re gossiping about.

 Gossiping may make you feel better temporarily, but it won’t solve the problem.
 On the contrary, it reflects on your character and makes the other person lose trust in you.

 The gossip will likely cause family members to takes sides.
 This only leads to further division within the family.
-You should discuss the problem in private with the person you are having the disagreement with.
+You should discuss the problem in private with the person you’re having the disagreement with.

 Calmly talk about the issues that are causing the tension, the reasons behind them and possible solutions to reconciliation.